solarbrowser/mobile/README.md

 Your support means everything!
 If you encounter issues or have suggestions, feel free to contribute or report them via the GitHub Issues page.

-Stay tuned for the Solarist Engine Beta — coming late summer 2025!
+Stay tuned for the Solar Engine Beta — coming late summer 2025!